TilyBlooms

 Some companies (like us!) produce syringes specifically engineered for at-home insemination.
 These often have features to improve comfort and effectiveness.

-Soft Cup or Cervical Cap
+Soft Cervical Discs

 Insemination Methods